loewenherz-projekt/robot_MCP/README.md

 This repository suppose to work with the SO-ARM100 / 101 robots.
 Refer to [lerobot SO-101 setup guide](https://huggingface.co/docs/lerobot/so101) for the detailed instructions on how to setup the robot.

 Update!
 Now it partially supports [LeKiwi](https://github.com/SIGRobotics-UIUC/LeKiwi) (only arm, the mobile base control through MCP is TBD).
+I also added a simple agent that uses MCP server to control the robot with Claude.
+It is much more token efficient than many other agents as it is created specifically for this use case.
+Currently only works with Claude (other LLMs TBD).

 After I released the video and this repository, LeRobot released a significant update of the library that breaks the compatibility with the original code.